 Conciliation for Divorce and Family Law Cases

-Our family law attorneys are conciliators.
-In this role, we act as neutral third parties to help divorce and family law clients negotiate settlement through a robust form of mediation known as conciliation.
-We also act as attorneys in the conciliation process, representing clients who appear before other conciliators in divorce and family law cases.
-Because our attorneys are also statutory mediators, they are well positioned to serve as conciliators to assist settlement for divorce and family law clients.
+Our family law attorneys act as mediators and conciliators.
+As conciliators, we act as neutral third parties to help divorce and family law clients negotiate settlement through a robust form of mediation known as conciliation.
+When not acting as conciliators, our attorneys also represent individual clients who are engaged in conciliation, with other conciliators in divorce and family law cases.
+Because our attorneys are also statutory mediators, we are well positioned to serve as conciliators to assist settlement for divorce and family law clients.

 What is Conciliation?